fwillomitzer/vvaquero_website/content/home/about.md

   course = "BSc in Telecommunications Engineering" institution = "Autonomous University of Madrid (UAM)" year = 2010

+#In 2012 I got a competitive "La Caixa" scholarship (1/100) for doing my M.Sc in Automatic Control and Robotics
+#(UPC - Barcelona Tech) which I finished in 2014 as one of the best of my promotion.
+#I received my B.Sc in Telecommunications Engineering from the Universidad Autónoma de Madrid (UAM) in 2010.

 +++

 # Biography

 Hi!
-I am a close-to-finish Ph.D student in Robotics and Computer Vision at IRI, BarcelonaTech (Institut de Robòtica i Informàtica Industrial, UPC-CSIC).
+I am a close-to-finish Ph.D student in Robotics and Computer Vision at IRI, BarcelonaTech.
-My main research focus on create new Deep Learning methods for improving scene understanding in Autonomous Driving situations.
+My research focuses on scene understanding in Autonomous Driving situations, mainly using Deep Learning methods with LIDAR data.
-At the moment, I am working as a research intern in Valeo Driving Assistance Research, Germany until summer 2018, so being able to deploy and test my algorithms in real vehicles and data.

-Before this, in 2012 I got a competitive "La Caixa" scholarship (1/100) for studying my M.Sc in Automatic Control and Robotics at the Technical University of Catalunya (UPC - Barcelona Tech) which I finished in 2014 as one of the best of my promotion.

-And previous to this, I received my B.Sc in Telecommunications Engineering from the Universidad Autónoma de Madrid (UAM) in 2010.
+I have participated in several national and european projects.
+Recently I have completed a research internship in Valeo Driving Assistance Research (Germany), obtaining a wider insight about real Autonomous Vehicles, sensors and methodologies.

+I complement my background with a great passion about technology entrepreneurship.
+This, in combination with my social skills make me feel very comfortable creating and leading new projects, methods and solutions.

+Feel free to check my [Full CV!](https://drive.google.com/open?id=1GYzWzctInXHtS9fhNWVSZHr3EG_16HAx) (Up to 08.2018)